 Darling, before your heart gives in to sorrow and you cradle your arms against your chest, and they're empty and raw, remember Hannah, the mother of Samuel, who stained the temple floor with her tears.
 When everyone around her thought her insane, and a drunkard and not worthy of the place where her knees were bent, God heard her prayer and quieted her soul, and she spoke quiet words of prophesy and raised her children in His light.
-She was enough, you are enough.
+She was enough,

 Remember that woman were made for more than you'd think, remember that they're warriors, they're whispers in the night, as well as lovers, and caretakers.
 Remember the how Yael was prophesied to take down a leader.
 Remember that she did it with gentleness and obedience to God, and yet it was never pretty.
 It was violent and ugly, but she was a force for His will, she did her duty and saved a nation.
 She was enough.